Members of the Hilltop Colony from the television show The Walking Dead:

 - Guns vs. Swords: The people of Hilltop don't have any guns, and have to make do with edged weapons such as spears.
 Compared to the heavily armed Saviors, they wouldn't stand a chance.
 They have a few guns to wave at newcomers, but Jesus explains that they completely ran out of ammunition long ago.

 - Last Stand: In late Season 8, Hilltop becomes the sole community occupied by AHK, as Alexandria is sacked and burned, and the Kingdom is abandoned to the Saviors.
+After the war, Alexandria and the Kingdom are repopulated and rebuilt.

 - Leitmotif: The setting is accompanied by a twangy banjo theme that gives it a distinctly southern feel.